angelromarco04/MyNotes/Programming/Other/SCHEME.md

 - `(letrec [(a X) (b Y)] (func a b))`
 	- Same as `let` but allows recursive calls
-## Constants & Functions definition
+## Constants & Functions Definition

 - `(define (name X Y ...) (func))`
 	- Creates a reusable function (or constant).